Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: The Efficiency-Fairness Tradeoff in the Fixed Model

-\textbf{Varying prior strength trades off efficiency and producer fairness.} Figures \ref{fig:fixedscatter} and \ref{fig:fixedfacet} illustrate how changing prior strength can have major distributional effects on efficiency and producer fairness, and the trade-offs that market designers necessarily have to commit to in adjusting prior strength.
-As mentioned in the previous subsection, by varying prior strength, we can recover both the sample mean estimator where ratings are determined entirely by user reviews, and a "static" estimator where no amount of data will change a market's initial assessment of an item.
-The market designer can thus interpolate between these two extremes by adjusting $\eta$, adjusting the efficiency and producer fairness induced by their rating system as they see fit.
+\textbf{Illustrating the efficiency-fairness trade-off across different values of $\eta$}.
+Overall, our simulations illustrate the theoretical results. \Cref{fig:fixedscatter} plots the estimation MSE as a function of producer true quality, for different levels of $\eta$ and number of timesteps elapsed $t$.
+Note the shift from concavity to convexity as $\eta$ increases -- the system shifts from where producer unfairness is the primary contributor to MSE to one in which consumer inefficiency is the main contributor. \Cref{fig:static_facet} in Appendix \ref{appendix:fixed_graphs} shows the same phenomenon in estimated versus true quality; low values of $\eta$ induce high variance in estimation, while high values of $\eta$ induce a systematic bias into the rating system that underestimates high-quality products and overestimates low-quality ones.
+Further, by varying prior strength, we can recover both the sample mean estimator where ratings are determined entirely by user reviews, and a ``static" estimator where no amount of data will change a market's initial assessment of an item.
+The market designer can thus interpolate between these two extremes by adjusting $\eta$, adjusting the efficiency and producer fairness induced by their rating system.
+Supplemental visualizations showing how varying $\eta$ impacts aggregate MSE across all products are shown in Appendix \ref{appendix:fixed_graphs}.

-\textbf{Improving producer fairness for one group of products necessitates worse match quality.} Figure \ref{fig:fixedscatter} reveals that there is no estimator in our design space that performs best for all product quality levels.
-This suggests that improving outcomes for one particular group of products by varying $\eta$ induces worse performance for others.
-If a market designer wishes to ensure outcomes are consistent for high-quality products by increasing prior strength, they necessarily have to decrease overall match quality by mispredicting on low-quality products.
-This suggests that an "ideal" ratings design that maximizes efficiency and producer fairness cannot be obtained; improving outcomes for high-quality products necessarily neglects low-quality products, and vice versa.
+\textbf{No value of $\eta$ is ideal for all products.} Our theory and simulations for the fixed model also reveal that there is no estimator in our design space that performs best for all product quality levels in settings with low numbers of reviews; setting low values of $\eta$ ensures that high-quality and low-quality products are accurately identified and treated as such, but induces variance in estimation on products of medium quality.
+On the other hand, high values of $\eta$ ensure accurate estimation only for products with true qualities close to $\frac{\tilde{\alpha}}{\tilde{\alpha}+\tilde{\beta}}$.
+This suggests that an ``ideal'' design that maximizes efficiency and producer fairness cannot be obtained in the fixed model; improving outcomes on one group of products must inherently hurt outcomes for another group.